mapbender/mapbender-documentation/en/documentation_howto.rst

   file:///data/mapbender-documentation/output/index.html

   # add, commit and push your new file to the mapbender-documentation repository
+  # replace <element_name> with the element name, dont forget to remove the <, >
-  git add en/bundles/Mapbender/CoreBundle/elements/add_wms.rst
+  git add en/bundles/Mapbender/CoreBundle/elements/<element_name>.rst
-  git commit -m 'new documentation for element AddWms' en/bundles/Mapbender/CoreBundle/elements/add_wms.rst git push
+  git commit -m 'new documentation for element <element_name>' en/bundles/Mapbender/CoreBundle/elements/<element_name>.rst git push

   # get the actual files from the mapbender-documentation repository